nhatminh/nhatminh.github.io/_pages/cv.md

 9. "A Lightweight URL-HTML Risk Scoring Framework with Confidence-Aware Routing for Phishing Website Detection", Accepted to VNICT2026, 2026
 10. "Are Software Metrics Obsolete in the Era of Code-LLMs?
 An Empirical Study on Code Smell Detection" has been submitted to Journal of Software in 2026
 11. Doan K. Nguyen, **Minh N. H. Nguyen**, "Automated Tree Knowledge Graph Construction using Ontology Expansion and Retrieval from Vietnamese History Textbooks", In Proceedings of CITA 2026 - The 15th Conference on Information Technology and its Applications.
+12. "A Multi-Branch Pairwise Interaction Network for Phishing Website Detection", FAIR 2026

 ### 2025
 1. Ha Thi Minh Phuong, Pham Vu Thu Nguyet, **Nguyen Huu Nhat Minh**, Le Thi My Hanh & Nguyen Thanh Binh, "A comparative study of handling imbalanced data using generative adversarial networks for machine learning based software fault prediction", *Applied Intelligence 55, no. 4 (2025): 280*, J55, 280, Jan.
 2025, [Paper](https://link.springer.com/article/10.1007/s10489-024-05930-z)